MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-publish-df.md

 # Known issue - Error when publishing a Dataflow gen2

-Users get an Unexpected error with Status Code 500 when trying to publish a dataflow gen2 inside of Microsoft Fabric.
+Users are experiencing an intermittent issue.
+An Unexpected error with Status Code 500 when trying to publish a dataflow gen2 inside of Microsoft Fabric.

 **APPLIES TO:** ✔️ Dataflow Gen2 in Microsoft Fabric.